Are you looking for an equipment rental agreement template?

 2. Parties involved

-No contract exists unless there are two or more parties agreeing to it.
+No legal contract exists unless there are two or more parties agreeing to it.
 Hence, in an equipment rental agreement, the two main parties involved are the lessor and the lessee.

 ⚠️ Please note that “lessor” and “lessee” are legal terms, which is why they were used in this article.
 But, they can also be replaced by “provider”, “owner” and “renter” for example.